jfspps/BodyBand/README.md

 ## Running BodyBand.jar from the command line ##

-A compiled of BodyBand can be found in /JAR, with instructions, for Linux and Windows users.
+A compiled copy of BodyBand can be found in /JAR, with instructions, for Linux and Windows users.
 Note that the video URL function does not work in Windows (BodyBand is developed in Linux).

 ## Setting up the SQLite3 driver